 What is it?

-Postnatal depression is a depressive illness that affects many new parents, and is especially common in new mothers.
-We often hear the term “baby blues”, which refers to feelings of anxiousness and tearfulness up to two weeks after birth.
-This is quite normal; however prolonged symptoms are classed as postnatal depression and require treatment.
+Postnatal depression is a depressive illness that affects new parents but is most common in women.
+We often hear the term the “baby blues” which refers to feelings of anxiousness and tearfulness up to two weeks post birth.
+This is quite normal; however prolonged symptoms would be classed as postnatal depression.

-Postnatal depression is sometimes hard to recognise as it can develop gradually.
+Postnatal depression can sometimes be hard to recognise as it often develops gradually.
 Having a baby is seen as a joyous occasion which can make talking about these feelings of depression more difficult.
-It is important to know that if you are experiencing feelings of depression after the birth of your child then help is available.
+If you are experiencing feelings of depression after the birth of your child, help is available.

 What causes it?